 Who should participate?
 High school students who will be juniors or seniors in fall 2014.
 Students should possess a strong interest and aptitude in mathematics or science and should have the desire and ability to work hard and play hard with a like-minded peer group.
 Students should be able to arrive on Dordt’s campus the evening of Monday, June 16, and depart late afternoon on Friday, June 20.

 When should I apply?
-We strongly encourage you to get your application submitted as soon as possible, and no later than January 31, 2104.
+We strongly encourage you to get your application submitted as soon as possible.
 Space is limited to just 15 participants per camp.

 When can I expect to hear about my application?
 Our hope is to contact those accepted to the program in early/mid-May.
 At the time you are accepted to the program, you will be asked to pay the $75 registration/program fee.
 Travel support (both financial and logistical) may be available for students travelling from a distance.
 Contact email@example.com for details.